escaped/cookiecutter-pypackage/{{ cookiecutter.project_slug }}/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary about the proposed changes.
+Please include a summary of the proposed changes.

 Fixes #(issue)